‘You’ll find out’: Trump’s answer on question of scope of plans for Greenland

 The US president also said ‘you’ll find out’ when asked how far he was willing to go to acquire the island.

-Donald Trump has questioned whether Nato would come to the “rescue” of the US but played down the fallout from a rift with Europe over his plans to take control of Greenland.
+Donald Trump has questioned whether Nato would come to the “rescue” of the US but played down the fallout from a rift with Europe over his threats to take control of Greenland.

 The US president also said “you’ll find out” when asked how far he was willing to go to acquire the island, which is a semi-autonomous territory in the Kingdom of Denmark.

-During a wide-ranging White House press conference marking the first year of his second term, Mr Trump was asked whether he was prepared to pay the price of Nato breaking up as a consequence of his ambitions over Greenland.
+During a wide-ranging White House press conference marking the first year of his second term, Mr Trump faced questions over whether he was prepared to pay the price of Nato breaking up as a consequence of his determination over Greenland.

 “I think something’s going to happen that’s going to be very good for everybody,” he said.